mbabynames search ✿

 Akira Elizabeth

-Akira means "noble and strong".
+Akira means "bright".
 Elizabeth means "pledged to God".
-The pairing gives the name a layered quality: noble and strong on one side, pledged to God on the other.
+The pairing gives the name a layered quality: bright on one side, pledged to God on the other.
 The longer Elizabeth (4 syllables) builds on the shorter Akira, giving the name forward momentum.

 Akira ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Akira Rose